bartificer/programming-by-stealth/docs/_tidbits/tidbit9.md

 # Prerequisites

 - A copy of [WorkingCopy](https://workingcopy.app) installed on your iOS device, and successfully connected to a Git server.
-I’ll be using [GitHub](https://github.com) over SSH. **WorkingCopy requires the $14.99 Pro version to link to external repositories.**
+I’ll be using [GitHub](https://github.com) over SSH.
+Note that WorkingCopy requires the $14.99 Pro version to link to external repositories.
 - One or more text editors with the ability to open folders from the Files app.
 For example, I like to use [Textastic](https://www.textasticapp.com) to edit Markdown files.

 # Initial Setup of a Repo